GMcMichael/egui-portfolio/README.md

 ---
 ### Production
 Running `trunk build --release` will generate files in a `dist` directory that can be served as static html.

+This repo is setup with Github Actions to automatically build any push to the main branch and hosts the dist directory on Github Pages